 For instance, Joseph was guided to Egypt for safety, through a dream (Matthew 2:13), then guided back to Israel after Herod’s death through a dream (Matthew 2:19), and thereafter he received guidance to settle down in Nazareth, also in a dream (Matthew 2:22-23)!
 Much of this ‘dreamy’ guidance was also fulfilling prophecies regarding the Messiah!

 Like Joseph, for those who may feel that God’s guidance has maybe taken you through some rough paths, its good to remind ourselves that ‘If God takes us on stony paths, He will give us strong shoes’!

 Illustration: Apparently, when Lewis Redner was asked to compose a melody for ‘O Little Town of Bethlehem’, for a church program, no inspiration came to him.
 However, on the night before the event, he had what seemed like a dream.
 He mentioned, ‘I was roused out of my sleep, late in the night, by an angelic strain whispering in my ear’.
-Lewis Redner awoke immediately & wrote down the melody line he had heard in his dream & the rest is history!
+Lewis Redner awoke immediately and wrote down the melody line he had heard in his dream.
+The rest is history!
 He called it ‘a gift from heaven’.

 God wants to give you a ‘dream of guidance’ at Christmas time.
 Part of that guidance may involve being a blessing to others during the season.

 4) A dream (vision) of the miraculous